MunwarAli12/Deployment-CI-CD-pipeline-for-jave-maven-built-web-application/README.md

 ![Screenshot (66)](https://user-images.githubusercontent.com/126280146/232309978-8c043746-90d8-46d9-b30d-406ea180a70c.png)
 ![Screenshot (64)](https://user-images.githubusercontent.com/126280146/232310010-5589d6f4-0e16-45dc-9526-14b10a91c82b.png)
-As a result, establish a CI-CD pipeline for a spring boot application built using Maven and use the CI-CD tool Github Actions.
+As a result, established a CI-CD pipeline for a spring boot application built using Maven and use the CI-CD tool Github Actions.
 The pipeline now includes a code build and a docker build step.